FOR BUSINESSES IN Western Canada

 Some commercial roofs use trapezoidal tin.
 In this case, we need to get creative and often use screws with a waterproof adhesive membrane between our racking (mounting) hardware and the roof, to eliminate chances of leaks.
 The mounting hardware is screwed or lagged directly into the purlins, for a secure mounting surface over the 25+ year life of the system.

-Most rooftops have pre-existing mechanical equipment, so we design our systems to work around the structures already on the roof, and we work closely with our Structural Engineering partners to ensure the final design is safe and adheres to the Alberta Building Code.
+Most rooftops have pre-existing mechanical equipment, so we design our systems to work around the structures already on the roof, and we work closely with our Structural Engineering partners to ensure the final design is safe and adheres to the Provincial Building Codes.

 We will also carefully design your system to withstand heavy snowfall and wind events to ensure your system lasts.